Tree Preservation Orders

 In the majority of cases, TPOs are made in relation to development where it has been clearly demonstrated that trees of public amenity significance are under threat of damage or removal.
-Private amenity screening is not usually a consideration for a TPO as they are designed to provide the Council with an element of control only and may not necessarily stop the loss of some trees.
+Private amenity screening is not usually a consideration for a TPO, since the preservation orders are designed to provide the Council with an element of control only, and may not necessarily stop the loss of some trees.
 In addition, protection cannot prevent reasonable pruning works from being carried out.

 If you are concerned that publicly important or special trees are under threat of removal, you should contact the Council's Customer Services Unit in the first instance, providing as much detail as possible.
-The Tree Officer will then be advised and respond.
+The Tree Officer will then investigate and respond to your enquiry.

 You can download a list of the Mole Valley Tree Preservation Orders, by area, at the bottom of this page.
 Selecting the link beside the address will display the full details of the TPO, including relevant documents.
-Alternatively, you can enter a postcode in the Mole Valley and Me link on the right hand side to view the location of TPOs on a map.
+Alternatively, you can enter a postcode in the Mole Valley and Me link to view the location of TPOs on a map.

 If you wish to carry out works on a tree protected by a TPO, you can make an electronic application via the Planning Portal website.
 Alternatively, you can download an Application for tree works form from the Planning Application Forms page, and send it to MVDC's Pippbrook offices, or by emailing it as an attachment to email@example.com No fee is payable when applying for work on trees.

 Please note: The TPO database may be unavailable between 2am and 8am due to system maintenance.